YuliaYassnyska/RadencyHometask1/README.md

 # RadencyHometask1
+You need to install live-server: npm install -g live-server
-To start server need command:
+To start server use comand:
 live-server